-Students will eat quietly in a classroom supervised by a teacher.
-Students need to proceed to the front of the cafeteria line and go immediately to the lunch detention room.
+Students will eat quietly in the HCS office.
+Students need to proceed to the front of the cafeteria line and go immediately to the office.

-Afterschool detention 1 (3:20 - 3:50 p.m.)
+Afterschool detention 1(3:20 p.m. - 3:50 p.m.)
 (Tuesday and Thursday)

 After the third lunch detention, a detention 1 will be given for each consecutive violation.